ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

-### Challenge 2, Query 1.0: User is interested to view the schema of 1min aggregated view of enriched flow table.
+### Challenge 2, Query 1.0: Schema
+**User is interested to view the schema of 1min aggregated view of enriched flow table.**

 ```
 enriched_flow_agg_1_min